 (ix) – fish are not to be cleaned, gutted or physically damaged prior to being weighed in;

 (x) – any person attempting to weigh in fish caught illegally, not in compliance with tournament rules, caught outside the boundaries and/or caught outside the derby times will be disqualified immediately;

-(xi) – There are (10) ten major salmon prizes for the largest (10) ten salmon weighed in.
-Only (1) one major top ten salmon prize will be awarded per entrant.
-(Larger salmon being weighed in will bump smaller salmon off the top ten salmon leader boarder;
+(xi) – There are (12) twelve major salmon prizes for the largest (12) twelve salmon weighed in.
+Only (1) one major top twelve salmon prize will be awarded per entrant.
+(Larger salmon being weighed in will bump smaller salmon off the top twelve salmon leader board;

-(xiii) – The fish that win 1st, 2nd and 3rd salmon and 1st halibut prizes become the property of the derby.
+(xiii) – Fish that win 1st, 2nd, 3rd, and heaviest hatchery salmon prizes become the property of the derby.

 (xiv) – For fish to be accepted at the weigh scale and to qualify to win any prize that fish must be caught during posted tournament fishing hours, must be in the scale lineup at Pedder Bay Marina between 7 am and 5 pm on Saturday or between 7 am and 12 noon on Sunday.
 All fish entered must also be entered on the day they are caught, meaning no fish caught on Saturday will be accepted at the scale on Sunday.